 Agenesis of the corpus callosum (ACC) is a birth defect in which the structure that connects the two hemispheres of the brain (the corpus callosum) is partially or completely absent.
 ACC can occur as an isolated condition or in combination with other cerebral abnormalities, including Arnold-Chiari malformation, Dandy-Walker syndrome, Andermann syndrome, schizencephaly (clefts or deep divisions in brain tissue), and holoprosencephaly (failure of the forebrain to divide into lobes.)
-Girls may have a gender-specific condition called Aicardi's syndrome, which causes severe mental retardation, seizures, abnormalities in the vertebra of the spine, and lesions on the retina of the eye.
+Girls may have a gender-specific condition called Aicardi's syndrome, which causes severe cognitive impairment and developmental delays, seizures, abnormalities in the vertebra of the spine, and lesions on the retina of the eye.
 ACC can also be associated with malformations in other parts of the body, such as midline facial defects.
 The effects of the disorder range from subtle or mild to severe, depending on associated brain abnormalities.
 Intelligence may be normal with mild compromise of skills requiring matching of visual patterns.
-But children with the most severe brain malformations may have intellectual retardation, seizures, hydrocephalus, and spasticity.
+But children with the most severe brain malformations may have intellectual impairment, seizures, hydrocephalus, and spasticity.

 |March of Dimes

 White Plains, NY 10605

 |National Organization for Disorders of the Corpus Callosum

 Office of Communications and Public Liaison

 National Institute of Neurological Disorders and Stroke